Are their Fat burning foods? are you eating optimally and feel you are getting no where?

 There are more fat loss friendly foods for us now in the menopausal years that can help you feel satisfied and well nourished.

-Protein, Fibrous veggies, 1-2 pieces of fruit, good fats, and controlled amount of starchy carbs.
+Protein, Fibrous veggies, 1-2 pieces of fruit, good fats, and controlled amount of starchy carbs is a good starting place for many.

 Then build up to resistance training 2-3 days a week, get used to that, then maybe high intensity training could be added in after you get in the habit of the first two things.